zekicaneksi/Terraform-AWS-REST-API-with-Jenkins-and-Docker-Example/README.md

 App consists of backend and frontend as a REST API that can be hosted in different origins.

-Information regarding used technologies can be found in respective directories.
+Information regarding used technologies can be found in their respective directories.